symfony/symfony-docs/doctrine/associations.rst

-What's important is the fact that you have easy access to the product's related category, but the category data isn't actually retrieved until you ask for the category (i.e. it's "lazily loaded").
+What's important is the fact that you have easy access to the product's related category, but the category data isn't actually retrieved until you ask for the category (e.g. it's "lazily loaded").

 You can also query in the other direction::